Is it just us, or does eating outside make food taste better?

-Save this list of 20 patios for when you’re craving a bite + some sunshine.
+There’s a limited patio season in Boston and we’re ready to make the most of it.
+Save this list of 25 patios for when you’re craving a bite and some sunshine.

 Don’t miss the custom stained glass window art, which features oysters.

-Reservations at this East Boston spot promise expansive views of the city + Boston Harbor.
+Reservations at this East Boston spot promise expansive views of the city and the Boston Harbor.

 Could you get a more iconic pop-up patio in Boston?
 We don’t think so.